-This practice note is a product of the Actuarial Memorandum Practice Note Work Group of the Financial Reporting & Solvency Committee of the American Academy of Actuaries (Academy).
+This practice note is a product of the Actuarial Memorandum Practice Note Work Group of the American Academy of Actuaries (Academy) Health Practice Council's Financial Reporting & Solvency Committee.
 This practice note is not a promulgation of the Actuarial Standards Board, is not an actuarial standard of practice (ASOP), is not binding upon any actuary, and is not a definitive statement as to what constitutes generally accepted practice in the area under discussion.
 This practice note does not necessarily represent the views of the Academy as a whole, nor does it represent a statement or view of the National Association of Insurance Commissioners (NAIC).